shashikant190/Ecommerce_Dashboard_Data_Analysis/README.md

 Sales Data Analysis Dashboard
 </h1>

-This is Analysis Dashboard of Sales Data in which the Key columns are include OrderID, Amount, Profit, Quantity, Category, Sub-category, Payment Mode from details datasheet And OrderID, Order Date, Customer(Name), State, City from Orders datasheet
+This is Analysis Dashboard of Sales Data in which the Key columns are include OrderID, Amount, Profit, Quantity, Category, Sub-category, Payment Mode from details datasheet And OrderID, Order Date, Customer(Name), State, City from Orders datasheet.

 <h2>
 Now Let's overlook the Power Bi Dashboard -